Podcast: Play in new window | Download

 1).
 Pesticides and BPA (plastics, canned foods, paper receipts) are toxic to the thyroid and whole body.
 Avoid them and use high quality antioxidants daily to help your liver dispose of these.
 Here’s one and one more in my online store……….

 2).
-Heavy metals such as Mercury block the conversion of T4 hormone to the active thyroid hormone T3.
-I ask all my clients to remove mercury fillings and take 200 mcg.
-Selenium daily for life.
+Heavy metals such as Mercury from industrial pollution block the conversion of T4 hormone to the active thyroid hormone T3.
+I ask all my clients to take 200 mcg.
+Selenium a few days every week.
 It’s affordable and widely available such as here on Amazon.
 Three Brazil Nuts daily provide that amount of Selenium.
 I buy them soaked and dehydrated like these.
 Yum!

 3).
 Estrogen inhibits the body’s ability to absorb and use Iodine.
 This is one reason why pregnant women often develop low thyroid function.
 Hypothyroidism affects 5 to 8 times more women than men.
 Perhaps this is a reason why… Do a saliva hormone test annually to check your estrogen and progesterone levels are balanced, with more progesterone than estrogen.
-I offer this test and counseling.
-You can email me at if interested.
+I offer this test and Consult in my clinic and by phone.
+You can email me at email@example.com if interested.

 4).
 Perchlorates found in jet fuel, fireworks and manufacturing processes is in our land and in our water.
 It prevents the manufacture of thyroid hormone.